 Why it’s Important to add Balance Exercises to Your Workout

 - Supports mental clarity and eases anxiety

-So you see that everyone should incorporate balance exercises into their routine, not just athletes.
+So you see, everyone should incorporate balance exercises into their routine, not just athletes.
 Balance exercises are especially recommended if you are starting to feel the effects of aging.
 As we age, staying active and exercising has great benefits.
 Helping aging friends and relatives by recommending lower-body exercises will improve their balance and help keep their bones strong.
 Balance and strong bones are crucial to quality of life and ability to be independent.

 Note that medications, medical or other issues may cause you to feel unbalanced so always check with your doctor before starting balance training or any exercise routine.
 To make it more convenient, you can review our exercises, print the ones you want to do, then show them to doctor so he/she can advise if they are right for you.